miller45/fnkg-keytranslator/README.md

 # fnkg-keytranslator

-Translates the KeyboardEvent.key code (which is the "offical" successor of KeyboardEvent.keyCode.
+Translates the KeyboardEvent.key code (which is the "offical" successor of KeyboardEvent.keyCode) to value common on all browsers.

-The keyCode is deprecated according to this source: https://developer.mozilla.org/de/docs/Web/API/KeyboardEvent/keyCode.
+The KeyboardEvent.keyCode is deprecated according to this source: https://developer.mozilla.org/de/docs/Web/API/KeyboardEvent/keyCode.
 If you are using typescript you and are using the keyCode you are probably seeing the 'keyCode is deprecated' message'.

 The problem with using the successor KeyboardEvent.key is that its codes different among browsers (see https://caniuse.com/#search=KeyboardEvent.key)